-In my my grown-up life, fava beans are more common, I guess you could say, but that doesn’t make me any less wary of them.
-I already have an equal and irrationally opposite reaction to any food that is, well, “foodie forward,” whether they are so for oddity, controversy, price (caviar), scarcity (ramps) or some other factor other than pure taste.
-(I don’t care what anyone says.
-Morel mushrooms, like so many “fashionable” celebrities we seem to idolize, are interesting in appearance to say the least, but have absolutely no taste.)
+In my my grown-up life, fava beans are more common, I guess you could say, but that doesn't make me any less wary of them.
+I already have an equal and irrationally opposite reaction to any food that is, well, "foodie forward," whether they are so for oddity, controversy, price (caviar), scarcity (ramps) or some other factor other than pure taste.

-Add to that the breathless anticipation of the fava beans’ arrival, the ensuing 3-week feeding frenzy, and I start to have weird flashbacks to college when I tried to race through the main plaza of campus without getting accosted by unnaturally giddy students with huge smiles, glazed eyes, and stacks of pamphlets for God (mine? theirs? not sure) knows what.
+Add to that the breathless anticipation of the fava beans' arrival, the ensuing 3-week feeding frenzy, and I start to have vivid flashbacks to college when I tried to race through the main plaza of campus without getting accosted by unnaturally giddy students with huge smiles, glazed eyes, and stacks of pamphlets for God (mine? theirs? not sure) knows what.